 Azoulay was beginning to be recognized as an important artist and had exhibitions in Rome, Sardinia, Paris, and Amsterdam before he met Charmaine.
 But it was when he arrived in the United States that he exploded onto the American art scene with the force of passionate collectors behind him, including Hollywood elite and political figures.
 While Azoulay’s subjects have varied at times, it is his etchings and serigraphs of horses for which he is best known and most collected.

 In 1978, Azoulay was accepted into the permanent collection of the Louvre Museum, Paris.

 In 1983, Azoulay was chosen to create the posters for the Kentucky Derby.
 His beautiful Derby etchings, done in sepia, capture the movement and excitement of the race.

-Even though he remains a widely collected artist and most of his works are now sold-out editions, Guillaume Azoulay continues to produces his etchings and serigraphs in very limited numbers.
+Even though he remains a widely collected artist and most of his works are now rare, sold-out editions, Guillaume Azoulay continues to produces his etchings and serigraphs in very limited numbers.

 Guillaume Azoulay is collected by Kings, Presidents and admirers worldwide.